 We often hear about predictions for digital magazine publishing; how it will grow, the revenue generation expected throughout the industry, and the time frames associated with these numbers.

 These predictions are important, as they help publishers better prepare for the future.
 What’s more interesting, however, is discovering how people who are already consuming digital magazines are enjoying their experiences.

 Throughout the year we page through several favorite yearly magazine industry and digital publishing research reports.
-The results in these reports provide a glimpse into the future of digital magazine consumption, usage and other insights that will help you build a better digital magazine.
+The results in these reports provide a glimpse into the future of digital magazine consumption, usage and other insights that will help you build a better digital magazine strategy.

-The MPA describes the Factbook as “one of the most widely sourced and relied upon tools in our industry.
+The MPA describes the Factbook as “one of the most widely sourced and relied upon tools in our industry for both print and digital magazines.
 The Factbook features noteworthy research, useful statistics and compelling facts that articulate how magazine media is unique and its effectiveness compared to other media.”

-Released quarterly, this report for the MPA gives specific metrics and trends in social media specifically for publishers.
+This report for the MPA gives specific metrics and trends in social media specifically for publishers.
 For example, almost 50% of magazines have their largest social audience on Facebook, whereas Twitter is in second place with less than half that number.
+Note: this report hasn’t been updated since the end of 2019.

 Twice a year, the AAM releases a (paid member-only) report detailing the circulation numbers of every magazine that reports in.
 The resulting information tells publishers how sales and subscriptions are faring – including which magazines are increasing digital magazine subscriptions.
 That is, any who report their digital circulation numbers.
 This report is often reported on by the MPA and other industry news sources.

 Every year, IAB releases this report on internet advertising.
-It includes data about Internet advertising revenue from web, email, online services and anyone who sells online advertising.
+It includes data about Internet advertising revenue from web, email, online services and anyone who sells online advertising, including digital magazines.
 According to IAB, “the results reported are considered the most accurate measurement of Internet/online advertising revenues since the data is compiled directly from information supplied by companies selling advertising online.”
+This year they published a Q1 report, and then a bunch of COVID-related reports afterward which are just as interesting.